 equipped to correct the problem.

-8. Look to your Risk Management Plan to see if the identified variations were anticipated and what Risk Responses might be suitable.
+8. Look to your Risk Management Plan to see if the identified variations were anticipated and what Risk Responses were to be implemented.

 9. Search for alternate solutions.
 Usually there is more than one way to address a problem.
 Your Stakeholders can help you to Brainstorm possible solutions.
 Look at the Cost / Benefit of each alternate.